auto-code-etri/autocode/README.md

 Copyright *On-Device AI Model Research Laboratory, ETRI*.

 All rights reserved.
-For more details, see `LICENSE.txt`.
+For more details, see `LICENSE`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>